Why an Injector?

 This explanation is based on an injector operating at 180 psi, but the principle remains the same with a small variation of speeds.

 When the steam valve is opened, steam flows through to the steam cone.
-It is here where the cone reduces in size and this in turn, throttles the steam until it reaches a speed of approximately 1700ft. per second or approximately 1,160 miles per hour or 1856 kph.
+It is here where the cone reduces in size and this in turn, throttles the steam until it reaches a speed of approximately 1700 feet per second, 1,160 miles per hour or 1856 kph.
 At this speed it is admitted to the water space or combining cone.
 Where the steam is condensed and carries forward by the force of it's momentum about twelve times it's own weight of water at a speed of about 131 feet per second or nearly 90 miles an hour (144kph).
 The speed attained is sufficient to carry the combined jet across the space to the delivery tube, and through the check valve into the boiler.

 Note, that when the steam mixes with the water and condenses, this is when it forms the vacuum.
 This then allows atmospheric pressure to push the water from the tender up into the injector (a very important action).